 The approach to aviation safety regulation, accident and incident investigation and air traffic management can be found in chapters 6 and 7 of the White Paper.
+The White Paper remains the guiding document for aviation policy settings within Australia.

 The Aviation White Paper can be found at the Australian Government's Department of Infrastructure and Transport website: